yannickl88/blog-articles/drafts/service-decoration-in-practice.md

 Okay, nothing special so far.
 So why is this useful?

 ## Extending by decorating
 Requirements keep changing as time goes on.
 What was a good decision now might come to haunt you later on.
 This is why we tend to stick to best-practices and software patterns.
 They have proven themselfs flexiable enough to handle changing situations.
-One that comes to mind when discussing extending a featureset of something is *Composition over Inheritance*.
+One that comes to mind when discussing extending a featureset of something is [*Composition over Inheritance*][wiki-composition-over-inheritance].

-For instance, in our example we want to introduce caching.
+For instance, in our example we want to introduce [caching][fig-psr-6-cache].
 You can do this in a couple of ways, one is to build it into the current implementation.
 Chosing this option will make your repository far more complex and harder to maintain.
 Another is extending the repository and implementating caching.
 However, the cached version is not a [proper subtype][wiki-liskov-substitution-principle] of the doctrine repository, it cannot function without the other.
 Using composition we can best extend the repository's behaviour.

 An implementation can look like using the PSR `CacheItemPoolInterface`:
 ```php